kiranjthomas/sarahrblyth/README.md

 ### Theme

-The Hugo theme that is used for the site is [beautifulhugo].
+The Hugo theme that is used for the site is [hugo-papermod].

 Checkout <https://github.com/adityatelange/hugo-PaperMod/wiki>